NCT03474029

 • Recent (within 3 years prior to enrollment) immigration to the United States or other country with low to moderate TB incidence, with abnormal chest X-ray, and no evidence of active TB.

-• Recent (within 2 years prior to enrollment) immigration to the United States or other country with low to moderate TB incidence, from a country with an estimated incidence rate of TB \> 150 per 100,000
+• Recent (within 3 years prior to enrollment) immigration to the United States or other country with low to moderate TB incidence, from a country with an estimated incidence rate of TB \> 150 per 100,000 (see Appendix D) and either a positive IGRA or a TST ≥15 mm (TST \> 15 mm only applicable for those with recent immigration as their only risk factor for progression to TB).

-• An increased risk of TB due to medical conditions such as end-stage renal disease, or due to use of immunosuppressive medications such as chronic steroids or TNF-alpha inhibitors.
+• Individuals with an increased risk of TB due to medical conditions such as end-stage renal disease.

 • Willing to provide signed informed consent, or parental permission and participant assent.